martylamb/dumbtemplates/README.md

 Care has been taken to prevent template resolution from escaping from the root of the `DumbLazyFileTemplateStore` or `DumbLazyClasspathTemplateStore`.

-This technique also works with the simple `DumbTemplateStore` provided that you manually name your `DumbTemplate`s properly.
+This technique also works with the simple `DumbTemplateStore` provided that you manually name your `DumbTemplates` properly.

 <a class="mk-toclify" id="computed-variables"></a>
 ## Computed Variables